 You likely already know that sometimes, no matter what kinds of personal or professional issues you’re facing, asking for help can often be the hardest part.

-Some may see it as a sign of weakness, others may feel embarrassed, and even more may have trouble figuring out who they can trust.
+Some may see it as a sign of weakness, others may feel embarrassed.
+Even more may have trouble figuring out who they can trust.
 Some may even worry that they’re a burden to others.

 Military challenge coins help to keep the network of support that so often accompanies — and really, defines — the military lifestyle alive, even after a return from deployment.

-These coins serve not only as a tangible recognition of service, but they’re also a symbol of a kind of “secret code” among military members.
+These coins serve not only as a tangible recognition of service.
+They’re also a symbol of a kind of “secret code” among military members.
 They are printed with several different military and service insignias so that each different branch of the military (or in some cases, law enforcement) can be recognized.

 The coins can also be printed to symbolize rank within the service, and sometimes even years served.